Isezakichō: Major Attractions

+In media

+A fictionalized version of Isezakichō, named Isezaki Ijincho, is featured in the Like a Dragon video game series.
+It debuted in Yakuza: Like a Dragon, and was subsequently featured in Lost Judgment, Like a Dragon Gaiden: The Man Who Erased His Name, and Like a Dragon: Infinite Wealth.

+In the game, Isezaki Ijincho collectively encompasses the area around the pedestrian portion of Isezaki Mall (as "Isezaki Road"), Chinatown, Kannai Station, and Yamashita Park (as "Hamakita Park"); waterfront views from Hamakita Park include a view of Minato Mirai 21 and its landmarks, but that area is not included.

 Education

 The Yokohama Municipal Board of Education operates public elementary and junior high schools.

 1-4 chome are zoned to Honcho Elementary School (本町小学校), while 5-7 chome are zoned to Azuma Elementary School (東小学校).
 1-4 chome are also zoned to Yokohama Yoshida Junior High School (横浜吉田中学校), while Azuma feeds into Oimatsu Junior High School (老松中学校).

-Seiryo High School, depicted in Sega's Lost Judgment game (2021) is nor far from the area.